 - Write blog posts that answer those questions.

-I’d encourage you to use Yoast (it’s super cheap) to help you target phrases correctly.
-Here’s why this works.
+That’s it.
+Just use Yoast (it’s super cheap) to help you target phrases correctly.

-The aforementioned tools can tell you what terms are already being searched, or which terms are controlled by influential brands, but they can’t tell you what people are searching right now or tomorrow.
-Emerging tech SEO strategies require precision: and that’s what the notebook method delivers.
+Tools can tell you what terms are already being searched, or which terms are controlled by influential brands, but they can’t tell you what people are searching right now or tomorrow.
+Emerging tech SEO strategies require precision and that’s what the notebook method delivers.

 Search engine queries are driven by real people asking real questions they don’t have the answer to.
-Therefore if someone is asking you a question, it’s a strong indication others likely have that same question.
+Therefore, if someone sitting in front of you is asking a question, LISTEN!
+Their question isn’t likely unique.
+Others in their field assuredly have that same question.
 It’s important to write down their question, as asked, to properly target the nature and phrasing of the question.